zeppe-lin/pkgutils/README.md

 =======

 The shell commands `make && make install` should build and install this package.

-The shell command `make install_bashcomp` should install bash completion script.

-The shell command `make install_vimfiles` should install vim syntax highlight for `pkgadd.conf` file.
+The command `make install_bashcomp` should install bash completion script, and  `make install_vimfiles` should install vim syntax highlight for `pkgadd.conf` file.

 See `config.mk` file for configuration parameters, and `src/pathnames.h` for absolute filenames and settings that pkgutils wants for various defaults.